About

 An epochal artifact designed to communicate forward across time and space

-In 2023, Carnegie Mellon University is sending the first museum to the Moon aboard an Astrobotic lander.
-Our project, called “The MoonArk,” is a gift of life and hope to future humans embodied by all the arts, enlarging the lunar mission to ponder how the Moon stirs the tides, the growth patterns of life, the rhythms of society, and how the Moon always continues to pull us further into the heavens.
+At 2:18:38am on January 8, 2024 Carnegie Mellon University sent two significant payloads headed to the moon attached to Astrobotic’s Peregrine lander carried by United Launch Alliance’s Vulcan-Centaur launch vehicle.
+Our work, called “The MoonArk,” is a gift of life and hope to future humans embodied by all the arts, enlarging the lunar mission to ponder how the Moon stirs the tides, the growth patterns of life, the rhythms of society, and how the Moon always continues to pull us further into the heavens – a museum for the Moon!
+The project involved 18 universities and organizations, 60 team members, and over 250 contributing artists, designers, educators, scientists, engineers, choreographers, poets, writers and musicians.

-The MoonArk is a highly collaborative and massively integrated sculpture that poetically sparks wonderment through the integration of the arts, humanities, sciences, and technologies.
+MoonArk is a highly collaborative and massively integrated sculpture that poetically sparks wonderment through the integration of the arts, humanities, sciences, and technologies.
 Comprised of four independent 2”h x 2”dia chambers and weighing a combined total of 10 ounces, it contains hundreds of images, poems, music, nano-objects, mechanisms, and earthly samples intertwined through complex narratives that blur the boundaries between worlds seen and unseen.
 It is designed to direct our attention from the Earth outward, into the cosmos and beyond and reflect back to Earth as an endless dialogue that speaks to our context within the universe.
 Impossibly small, broadly diverse, hyper-light, yet incredibly enduring, the MoonArk is designed and engineered to last thousands of years to project humanity in a most beautiful and highly significant way.

 For up to date project information please see our twitter page: www.twitter.com/CMU_MoonArk